Brutus Beefcake: Return to WCW (1998–1999)

-The Disciple

-In the final segment of the February 23, 1998 edition of Monday Nitro, Leslie returned as The Disciple, the bodyguard of Hollywood Hogan.
+In the final segment of the February 23, 1998, edition of Monday Nitro, Leslie returned as The Disciple, the bodyguard of Hollywood Hogan.
 He was almost unrecognizable at first, with a full beard, sunglasses, and nWo-styled biker attire.
 His true identity was later revealed onscreen by Roddy Piper, during his feud with Hogan.
 The Disciple accompanied Hogan to the ring for his matches, and would often be called on to assist in beating down an opponent, often using his new finishing move, "The Apocalypse".
 After Hogan became the WCW World Heavyweight Champion in April, these beatdowns often included the title belt itself, which The Disciple would drape over his shoulder before performing The Apocalypse, driving its centerplate into the victim's face on the way down.

 The Disciple was abducted by The Warrior during Warrior's feud with Hogan, and was later seen hanging from his feet backstage.
 After being brainwashed by The Warrior, he turned on Hogan and became the second member of Warrior's One Warrior Nation.
 After Warrior left WCW, The Disciple's push largely diminished and he spent the remainder of his time in WCW as a jobber.
 His last WCW PPV match was the World War 3 battle royal on November 22, 1998.
 In his final televised match, aired on the November 6, 1999 WCW Worldwide, he wore attire much like he did in his early WWF days as Brutus Beefcake (though still under the Disciple ring name) as he lost to Hacksaw Jim Duggan.